T Cognitive and Developmental Systems

 The IEEE TRANSACTIONS ON COGNITIVE AND DEVELOPMENTAL SYSTEMS (TCDS) focuses on advances in the study of development and cognition in natural (humans, animals) and artificial (robots, agents) systems.
 It welcomes contributions from multiple related disciplines including cognitive systems, cognitive robotics, developmental and epigenetic robotics, autonomous and evolutionary robotics, social structures, multi-agent and artificial life systems, computational neuroscience, and developmental psychology.
 Articles on theoretical, computational, application-oriented, and experimental studies as well as reviews in these areas are considered.

-TCDS is co-sponsored by the Computational Intelligence Society, the Robotics and Automation Society, and the Consumer Technology Society.
+TCDS is financially co-sponsored by the Computational Intelligence Society and the Robotics and Automation Society.
 TCDS is technically co-sponsored by the Computer Society.

 Journal Citation Metrics Journal Citation Metrics such as Impact Factor, Eigenfactor Score™ and Article Influence Score™ are available where applicable.
 Each year, Journal Citation Reports© (JCR) from Thomson Reuters examines the influence and impact of scholarly research journals.
 JCR reveals the relationship between citing and cited journals, offering a systematic, objective means to evaluate the world's leading journals.
 Find out more about IEEE Journal Bibliometrics.